Get

 Adaptive Intelligence

-Adaptive intelligence refers to the dog’s ability to learn to do things for itself.
+Adaptive intelligence refers to the dog’s ability to learn new things independently.
 Individual dogs of the same breed can have varying levels of adaptive intelligence.
 Dogs are naturally social animals that have been bred to interact with humans for many years.
-One of the most important aspects of a dog’s intelligence is its response to human commands.
+One of the most important aspects of a dog’s intelligence is their response to human commands.

 Working and Obedience Intelligence

-Working and obedience intelligence is measured by the dog’s ability to learn and how quickly and efficiently it carries out the task.
-Dogs that are used in the military or assistance dogs need to have strong learning abilities.
+Working and obedience intelligence is measured by the dog’s ability to learn and how quickly and efficiently they carry out the task.
+Military canines or assistance dogs need to have strong learning abilities.
 Some breeds are easier to train than others, but any dog can improve their skills with a patient trainer.

 How Intelligent are Dogs?

-Although each dog is unique in its abilities, one of its most intelligent characteristics is its ability to understand humans.
+Although each dog is unique, one of their most vital characteristics is their ability to understand humans.
 Most dogs can assist humans in their daily lives; for example, Golden Retrievers, Labradors, and Border Collies can provide guidance and sight for visually impaired people.
-They are taught intelligent disobedience, which means that if their owner has missed a potential danger, the dog will not obey the command.
+They are taught intelligent disobedience, which means that if their owner issues an order that puts them in danger, the dog will not obey the command.

-Dogs that are part of law enforcement are also a great example of how intelligent they are.
+Some dogs assist owners who suffer from epilepsy.
+They can be taught to retrieve a phone or contact assistance using an alert button when their owner experiences an episode.
+Dogs in law enforcement are also a great example of how intelligent they are.
 For many years, dogs have been used to sniff out drugs, find hidden items, and locate escaped criminals.
 A successful police dog possesses intelligence, aggression, strength, and a keen sense of smell.

 service guide dog is helping a blind man in the city